What is the name of the mushroom that produces smoke? Mushroom raincoat. How to feed the whole family with one mushroom. Mushroom soup with puffballs

 Technological process:

-2. Then boil in a hot pan until the juice is completely evaporated.
+2. Then simmer in a hot frying pan until the juice has completely evaporated.

-4. Remove the pan from the stove, pour the cream into the mushrooms, mix
+4. Remove the pan from the stove, pour cream into the mushrooms, stir

-5. We shift the onion-mushroom mass to a baking sheet with high sides.
+5. Transfer the onion-mushroom mixture to a baking sheet with high sides

 6. We make 5 holes in it, break an egg into each